 (MANICE), Environment Canada, 2005.
 Used with permission.

-To encode and digitally preserve information in hand drawn ice charts, a format called SIGRID (for Sea Ice Grid, Thompson, 1981) was developed and later adopted for the Global Digital Sea Ice Data Bank (GDSIDB) data archive and exchange project.
+To encode and digitally preserve information in hand drawn ice charts, a format called SIGRID which stands for Sea Ice Grid (Thompson, 1981) was developed and later adopted for the Global Digital Sea Ice Data Bank (GDSIDB) data archive and exchange project.
 (Visit the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology and see the Global Digital Sea Ice Data Bank [GDSIDB] for more information).
 Essentially, a sea ice chart encoded in SIGRID is a text file, where the information in each egg code is a string of text.
 There is information for each grid point.
 Grid resolution is nominally 15 minutes in latitude, and a variable amount in longitude.

 At AARI, paper charts were digitized using a digitizing tablet in A0 format and software developed at AARI.
 Another in-house software package was used to convert vector format (CONTOUR) charts to SIGRID.
 For later electronic charts, conversion to SIGRID was performed on the output files from the GIS system.